mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rir-ghpython.md

 def create_geometry(doc):
     # convert the sphere into Brep
     brep = Sphere.ToBrep()
-    # let's create a mesh from the Brep
-    meshes = Rhino.Geometry.Mesh.CreateFromBrep(
-        brep,
-        Rhino.Geometry.MeshingParameters.Default
-        )

     # now let's pick the Generic Model category for
     # our baked geometry in Revit
     revit_category = DB.ElementId(DB.BuiltInCategory.OST_GenericModel)

     # Finally we can create a DirectShape using Revit API
-    # inside the Revit document and add the sphere mesh
+    # inside the Revit document and add the sphere brep
     # to the DirectShape
     ds = DB.DirectShape.CreateElement(doc, revit_category)
-    # we will use Convert.ToHost method to convert the
+    # we will use the .ToSolid() extension method to convert
-    # Rhino mesh to Revit mesh because that is what
+    # Rhino Brep to Revit Solid.
+Then we will add the solid to
-    # the AppendShape() method expects
+    # the directshape using the .AppendShape() method
-    for geom in Convert.ToHost(meshes):
-        ds.AppendShape(geom)
+    ds.AppendShape([brep.ToSolid()])
 {% endhighlight %}

 Once we are done creating this function, we can modify the script to listen for the trigger and call this function.